Updated on 21-11-2019

 Whew!
-We have completed our 100+ days extended tour of the Europe, for which we gave a hashtag #NiVaEuro.
+We have completed our 100+ days extended tour of the Europe, which we named #NiVaEuro.
 There are so many stories and experiences we would like to share.
 One of them is travelling by European rail network which was an integral part of our plan.
-Eurail Pass certainly helped in making our international and Intra-national train journeys fast, fun, scenic and simple.
+Eurail Pass certainly helped in making our international and Intra-national train journeys fast, fun, scenic, convenient and simple.

 Table of Contents